-We anticipate there will continue to be a significant amount of debate and negotiations within the U.S. Government over defense spending for GFY 2018 and beyond.
-In the context of these negotiations, it is possible that existing cuts to government programs could be kept in place, replaced with different spending cuts, and/or replaced with a package of broader reforms to reduce the federal deficit.
+The investments and acquisitions we have made in recent years have sought to align our businesses with what we believe are the most critical national priorities and mission areas.
+However, the possibility remains that our programs could be materially reduced, extended, or terminated as a result of the U.S. Government's continuing assessment of priorities, changes in government priorities, the implementation of sequestration (particularly in those circumstances where sequestration is implemented across-the-board without regard to national priorities), or other budget cuts in lieu of sequestration.
+We anticipate there will continue to be a significant amount of debate and negotiations within the U.S. Government over federal and defense spending.
+In the context of these negotiations, it is possible that government programs could be modified, cut or replaced as part of broader reforms to reduce the federal deficit.
 However, we continue to believe that our portfolio of products and services will continue to be well supported in a strategically focused allocation of budget resources.